 “We would go and search for the most unknown stuff that was out there,” he recalls.
 “Somehow I think this absurd music was feeding my musical journey.
 And then at some point I just said, ‘Ok, now I’m going to put all this stuff together from the very first piano lessons to the jazz, the punk rock and the new age’, and then everything went along together somehow.
 And that's what I'm doing now.”

-There was also a musical project with his long-term partner Jessica Einaudi (also the mother of his two children), La Blanche Alchimie, with whom he released 2 albums.
+There was also a musical project with his long-term partner Jessica Einaudi (also the mother of his three children), La Blanche Alchimie, with whom he released 2 albums.
 As the pair sought out an intimate sound, he found himself playing the piano once again.
 “And then I started to have this impulse to write music.”

 All of these musical interests have combined to influence his genre-fusing piano soundscapes, which also incorporate guitar, bass, violin and electronica.
 So it’s no surprise that Albanese’s influences are as wide-ranging to include folk, electronica, modern and contemporary classical music; he cites Edith Piaf, Miles Davis, Captain Beefheart, Robert Wyatt, Traffic and Television as a few favourites.